Maximilian5189/micro-frontends-prototype/README.md

 ## Set up the project
 Run `npm install` in the root directory.

-To build the react component, navigate to the respective folder `cd fourth-component` and run `build.sh` (works only on macOS currently).
+To build the react component, navigate to the respective folder `cd fourth-component` and run `build.sh`.

 ## Run the project
 Run `npm start` in the root directory, this will start the composer service and all components.
 The composer listens on `localhost:9000`.